How does this medication work? What will it do for me?

 Enoxaparin is a type of low molecular weight heparin and belongs to the group of medications known as anticoagulants or antithrombotic agents.
 These medications reduce the clotting ability of the blood and can reduce the risk of harmful blood clots forming in blood vessels.

 Enoxaparin may be used to prevent DVT in people who are bedridden due to serious illness (heart failure, severe chest infections, or respiratory failure), or after they have had certain types of surgery (such as hip or knee replacements; or abdominal, gynecological, urological, or colorectal surgery).
+It may be used to prevent clotting in the blood outside the body during hemodialysis.
 Enoxaparin is also used to treat DVT with or without pulmonary embolism.

 Enoxaparin is also used in combination with ASA to treat people who have unstable angina and non-Q-wave heart attacks (a type of heart attack that does not involve the full thickness of the heart wall).

-This medication is also used to treat a particular type of heart attack called ST-segment elevation myocardial infarction (STEMI) and those who has Percutaneous Coronary Intervention (PCI) to open up the coronary arteries after a heart attack.
+This medication is also used to treat a particular type of heart attack called ST-segment elevation myocardial infarction (STEMI) and for Percutaneous Coronary Intervention (PCI) to open up the coronary arteries after a heart attack.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.